 When it comes to enterprise grade security, Palo Alto Networks arguably has been leading the race for some time compared to any of its competitors.
 They are considered to be the trusted partner whether enterprises are looking to deploy security appliances inside their data centers or as a virtual form factor in private and public cloud environments.
 Deployment models for on-prem environments have matured over time and are very cookie cutter for different use cases.
 However, as the enterprises look to deploy Palo Alto Networks Virtual Next-Generation Firewalls in the public clouds, they very quickly come to the realization that networking capabilities and limitations differ between different public cloud providers, occasionally complicating the deployment of the firewalls and other third party services.
 While none of these problems are due to the firewall vendor itself, it definitely affects the adoption rate, even though there is a complete feature parity between on-premise and cloud offerings.
 In this case a solution like Alkira can be super beneficial for enterprises and firewall vendors by making firewall deployments in the cloud simple, easy and on-demand.

 AWS, in particular, makes it difficult to deploy third party services without significant effort on the networking front.
-In this blog, I will compare deploying Palo Alto Networks VM-Series Firewall manually in an AWS environment following DIY (do-it-yourself) approach using cloud-native constructs, versus deploying it through Alkira network cloud, which makes it super simple and standardized across different regions and different cloud providers.
+In this blog, I will compare deploying Palo Alto Networks VM-Series Firewalls manually in an AWS environment following DIY (do-it-yourself) approach using cloud-native constructs, versus deploying it through the Alkira Cloud Area Networking platform, which makes it super simple and standardized across different regions and different cloud providers.

 Deploy Palo Alto Networks VM-series Firewalls Manually in AWS